rdhariwal/esp32-garden/README.md

 For this repo I used the [HiLetGo ESP32 board](https://www.amazon.com/gp/product/B0718T232Z) for its ability to connect to wifi and low power consumption.

+The ESP32 board acts as a passive listener, when ever it receives a http request on port 80 it responds with all the sensor data at that point of time.
+The board does not store any data and expects an external service to collect and collate the data.
+I chose to use prometheus server and grafana to visualize it.

 ## Reference

 ![Image of pin layout](/images/PIN_Diagram.jpg)